dtr-org/docs.unit-e.io/reference/rpc/setaccount.rst

 **Type:** string, required

-The unite address to be associated with an account.
+The Unit-e address to be associated with an account.

 Argument #2 - account
 ~~~~~~~~~~~~~~~~~~~~~